zuyatna/zuyatna/README.md

 ### Hi there 👋

 My name is Suyatna.
-Currently, I am working at Bank Republik Indonesia (BRI) as Golang Developer.
+Currently, I am working at Bank Rakyat Indonesia (BRI) as Golang Developer.
 <br/>
 <br/>